Sangwan70/Building-an-LLM-From-Scratch/README.md

 ## Hardware Requirements

-The code in the main parts of this book is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
-This approach ensures that a wide audience can engage with the material.
+The code in the main parts of this course is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
 Additionally, the code automatically utilizes GPUs if they are available.
 (Please see the [setup](https://github.com/Sangwan70/Building-an-LLM-From-Scratch/blob/main/setup/README.md) doc for additional recommendations.)

 &nbsp;
-## Bonus Material
+## Additional Material

-Several folders contain optional materials as a bonus for interested readers:
+Several folders contain additional materials for interested readers:

 - **Setup**
   - [Python Setup Tips](setup/01_optional-python-setup-preferences)